neonode-inc/zforce-arduino-board-devenv/README.md

 # zforce-arduino-board-devenv

 ## Hardware requirement
 This setup environment is intended to work with the Neonode Prototyping Board (later referred to as the board, or NPB).
 The board is an Arduino-compatible microcontroller board, based on the [SAMD21](https://www.microchip.com/wwwproducts/en/ATSAMD21E18) MCU.
-You can connect your zForce AIR Touch Sensor directly to the board through the mounted sensor port with all 8 connector pads exposed to the board.
+You can connect your Neonode Touch Sensor Module directly to the board through the mounted sensor port with all 8 connector pads exposed to the board.

-For further details about the connector pads on the zForce AIR sensor, please refer to [Neonode support page](https://support.neonode.com/docs/display/AIRTSUsersGuide/Electrical+Integration).
+For further details about the connector pads on the Touch Sensor Module, please refer to [Neonode support page](https://support.neonode.com/docs/display/AIRTSUsersGuide/Electrical+Integration).
 NPB is only intended for development and prototyping, meaning, it is not created to withstand challenging environments or demanding use-cases.

 NPB can be configured using an Arduino development environment, for example the Arduino IDE.
-For easier configuration and implementation, include our [Arduino Library](https://github.com/neonode-inc/zforce-arduino) to your zForce AIR Project.
+For easier configuration and implementation, include our [Arduino Library](https://github.com/neonode-inc/zforce-arduino) to your Touch Sensor Module project.

 ## Set-up Guide in Arduino IDE